hbctraining/Intro-to-R-online-Catalyst/lessons/2B_Segment_2_Video_B.md

-## Data Structures

-We know that variables are like buckets, and so far we have seen that bucket filled with a single value.
-Even when `number` was created, the result of the mathematical operation was a single value. **Variables can store more than just a single value, they can store a multitude of different data structures.** These include, but are not limited to, vectors (`c`), factors (`factor`), matrices (`matrix`), data frames (`data.frame`) and lists (`list`).
+So far we have learned that variables are like buckets where information is stored and maintained There is a name on the outside of the bucket to reference the values stored inside.
+In the previous lessons, we have only seen that bucket filled with a single value, but **variables can store more than just a single value, they can store a multitude of values.
+These values can be stored in different formats or different data structures.** These include, but are not limited to, vectors (`c`), factors (`factor`), matrices (`matrix`), data frames (`data.frame`) and lists (`list`).
+In this video, we will introduce the one-dimensional data structures, vectors and factors.

 ### Vectors